SJhang/nokia-challenge/README.md

 file and the output should be the combination of the outputs of each node.
 How would you modify your solution to fulfill the customer's requirements?

-- I have a function(uniqueWords) that takes line as input and use Hash table to store each unique words from the input.
+- I have a function(updateWordHash) that takes line as input and use Hash table to store each unique words from the input.
 I will make a button on the website where a customer can upload multiple files first.
 Build another function that takes multiple files and parse each file's text into one text.
 And then with the already built functions, I would not need to modify the logic.

 Question 5: How would you test the program from question 1?